sai-starknet/sai-cairo-core/README.md

 ### Authors

-The Authors is intended as the high level interface use by most devs when reading writing and setting data.
-The table selector can be
+The Authors is intended as the high level interface use by most devs when reading writing and setting data. `A` in this context will be a struct with the [IStoreSetWrite and IStoreRead](#interfaces) traits implemented.

 ```rust
 trait DatabaseAuthor<A> {